mahmoodawd/Marsad/README.md

 # Marsad
-Marsad is a feature-rich weather app that provides accurate and up-to-date weather information for several locations Marsad provides:
+Marsad is a feature-rich weather app that provides accurate and up-to-date weather information for several locations
-Detailed weather information for your current location, including temperature, wind speed, humidity, and more.
-Scheduling weather alerts to get notified when there's a weather condition of interest for certain location.
-Get weather information about your location using GPS or Google Maps.

 ## Table of Contents